aii23/mina-learn2earn-4/README.md

-# Mina Navigators Learn2Earn-3
+# Mina Navigators Learn2Earn-4

-## Security issues

-There are 2 main security issues

-1. securityCode is public.
-Despite only the hash being stored on protokit, after the first message, anyone can send messages as this agent.
-The solution would be to either check the publicKey of the agent or hash the securityCode with a nonce, so the value transmitted would be different for every message.
-2. Message is public, so anyone can see it.
-In the case we want private messages, we should only store the commitment of the message, and the message itself should be stored off-chain.

 ## Quick start

 The monorepo contains 1 package and 1 app:

 - `packages/chain` contains everything related to your app-chain
 - `apps/web` contains a demo UI that connects to your locally hosted app-chain sequencer

 **Prerequisites:**

 - Node.js v18
 - pnpm
 - nvm

 > If you're on windows, please use Docker until we find a more suitable solution to running the `@proto-kit/cli`.
 > Run the following command and then proceed to "Running the sequencer & UI":